ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 ## People Skills

+??? summary

+    The people skills dimension in an assessment process involves evaluating a candidate's ability to handle difficult situations.
+    This can be done by asking the candidate to describe a difficult situation they faced and how they handled it.
+    The interviewer should look for several things in the candidate's story, including whether the situation was non-trivial and required handling, whether the candidate provided verifiable details about the situation, and whether they demonstrated desirable qualities such as humility, courage, resilience, and empathy.
+    It is also important to consider any negative qualities that the candidate may have revealed, as they may be red or orange flags.

 In assessing the people dimension, we were looking for stories highlighting a candidate's ability to handle testing situations.